 Q: What additional coursework would I be pursuing during this curriculum?

 A: In the first two years, IMED students will participate in additional classes and activities that supplement their knowledge and skills in various issues related to innovation in medicine.
 These classes will be scheduled at times that don’t conflict with examinations or other curricular activities.
 In the M3 and M4 years, IMED activities will be scheduled around other required courses.

 Q: Who should apply?

-- A: Students who have been accepted to the University of Illinois College of Medicine and are interested in interdisciplinary innovation related to engineering and technology in health care.
+A: Students who are applying to the University of Illinois College of Medicine and are interested in interdisciplinary innovation related to engineering and technology in health care.
 Undergraduate degrees in engineering and related fields are not required, but are encouraged.

 Q: Am I obligated to seek entry into specific residency programs or specialties?